dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary-1proposal.md

   were collected during the decentralization swap, then the exchange rate would be 2:1 and each participant would get 2 SNS tokens for each ICP token they contributed.

-## SNS launch stages
+## SNS launch Stages
 Handing over a dapp's control to a newly created SNS proceeds in the following high level stages.
+Note that only the first two stages require manual action from the dapp's developer team and the NNS community.
+All other stages are exectued fully automatically.
-Note that the NNS community's approval is relevant in two stages (stages 3, 7, and 9).
+The NNS community's approval is relevant in Stage 2.

 ### 1. Dapp developers choose the initial parameters of the SNS for a dapp
+  These parameters define all the initial parameters of the SNS, including
+  * the token name, token symbol, ledger transaction fee
+  * the tokenomics and how the governance will work
+  * the initial token distribution
+  * the conditions for the decentralization swap

-  As these parameters define not only the token name but also the tokenomics and how the governance will work, this usually requires a lot of preparation and community engagement already (see [here](../tokenomics/sns-checklist.md) for more information).
+  Therefore defining these parameters usually requires a lot of preparation and community engagement already (see [here](../tokenomics/sns-checklist.md) for more information).

   What we have at this stage: